-MBFW Spring 2011: GULI By Danya Ray September 13, 2010
+MBFW Spring 2011: GULI

 The MBFW Spring 2011 will host nearly a hundred designers presenting their collections at Mercedes-Benz Fashion week’s new home-- Lincoln Center.
 Many of these designers are celebrities, however only one is the daughter of a president.
 Gulnara Karimova, 38, whose father rules Uzbekistan, had her New York Fashion Week debut on Friday, September 10.